MarvisClause/Arkanoid-SDL2/README.md

 ## How to Play

-1. Clone or download the game repository to your local machine.
+1. Download the game executable or installer for your operating system (Windows, macOS, or Linux).

-2. Open the game in your preferred web browser.
+2. Install and run the game on your computer.

-3. Use the left and right arrow keys to move the paddle.
+3. Use the specified controls (keyboard, gamepad, etc.) to move the paddle.

-4. Release the ball by hitting the "Start" or "Release Ball" button.
+4. Release the ball to start the game.

 5. Break all the bricks on each level to progress.